tolgayan/cookiecutter-allpurpose-minimal-python/README.md

 ## Managing dependencies

 Note: Thıs template uses poetry.
-But if you want to use another tool for dependency management (pipenvö virtualenv etc.), you can skip this section and use your own tool.
+But if you want to use another tool for dependency management (pipenv, virtualenv etc.), you can skip this section and use your own tool.
 No part of the template depends on poetry.
 But it may be easier to manage your environment, and to configure the tools such as black or pylint wıth poetry.